McMaster Faculty of Engineering: The fireball

 The fireball is the official symbol of McMaster Engineering.
 It historically comes from the coat of arms of Hamilton College.
 McMaster's Faculty of Engineering emerged from Hamilton College in 1958 and hence adopted a red fireball as its own emblem in 1960.
 The fireball symbol is used widely by both the faculty and students to represent everything from culture, to excellence in research and innovation, as well as the energy that cuts across science and engineering.
 In 2016, the Engineering Student Society of Conestoga College in Kitchener, Ontario applied to make the fireball a registered trademark.
+The application was withdrawn in 2017.